-(Our “3 Top Tools with” series looks at the everyday work of Bresslergroup’s strategists, researchers, designers, and engineers through the lens of their top tools for product design.
+(Our “3 Top Tools with” series looks at the everyday work of Bresslergroup’s strategists, researchers, designers, and engineers through the lens of their top product design tools.
 It was inspired by our collective glee over our recently expanded workshop, lab, and brand new usability testing lab; and by Core77’s Tech Specs series.)

 User researchers rely on things like duffel bags, cameras, the Internet, and Post-it notes – things that may seem mundane compared to the technical complexity of an electrical engineer’s tools.